MicrosoftDocs/dynamics365-guidance/guidance/business-processes/about-industry-manufacturing.md

 ## Concept to market

-The following list shows the business processes (L3) that apply to this industry under the end-to-end scenario [Concept to market end-to-end overview](concept-to-market-overview.md).
+The following list shows the business processes (L3) that apply to this industry under the end-to-end scenario *concept to market*.
+Learn more at [Concept to market end-to-end overview](concept-to-market-overview.md).
 Links will be added when the articles become available.

 <!-- -  -->
 ## Design to retire

-The following list shows the business processes (L3) that apply to this industry under the end-to-end scenario [Design to-retire end-to-end overview](design-to-retire-overview.md).
+The following list shows the business processes (L3) that apply to this industry under the end-to-end scenario *design to retire*.
+Learn more at [Design to-retire end-to-end overview](design-to-retire-overview.md).
 Links will be added when the articles become available.

 <!-- -   -->

 ## Forecast to plan

-The following list shows the business processes (L3) that apply to this industry under the end-to-end scenario [Overview of forecast to plan business process flow and relationship to other business processes](forecast-to-plan-overview.md).
+The following list shows the business processes (L3) that apply to this industry under the end-to-end scenario *forecast to plan*.
+Learn more at [Forecast to plan overview](forecast-to-plan-overview.md).
 <!--
 -    -->

 ## Hire to retire

-The following list shows the business processes (L3) that apply to this industry under the end-to-end scenario [Overview of the hire to retire business process flow and its relationship to other processes](hire-to-retire-overview.md).
+The following list shows the business processes (L3) that apply to this industry under the end-to-end scenario *hire to retire*.
+Learn more at [Hire to retire overview](hire-to-retire-overview.md).
 Links will be added when the articles become available.
 <!--
 -   -->

 ## Inventory to deliver

-The following list shows the business processes (L3) that apply to this industry under the end-to-end scenario [Overview of inventory to deliver business process and relationship to other business processes](inventory-to-deliver-overview.md).
+The following list shows the business processes (L3) that apply to this industry under the end-to-end scenario *inventory to deliver*.
+Learn more at [Inventory to deliver overview](inventory-to-deliver-overview.md).
 Links will be added when the articles become available.

 ## Order to cash

-The following list shows the business processes (L3) that apply to this industry under the end-to-end scenario [Order to cash business process flow overview and relationships to other business processes](order-to-cash-overview.md).
+The following list shows the business processes (L3) that apply to this industry under the end-to-end scenario *order to cash*.
+Learn more at [Order to cash overview](order-to-cash-overview.md).
 More links will be added when the articles become available.

 - [Manage customer account credit limits in Dynamics 365 Finance and Dynamics 365 Customer Insights](order-to-cash-monitor-customer-credit-collections-set-customer-credit-limits.md)

 ## Plan to produce

-The following list shows the business processes (L3) that apply to this industry under the end-to-end scenario [Overview of the plan to produce business process flow and its relationship to other processes](plan-to-produce-overview.md).
+The following list shows the business processes (L3) that apply to this industry under the end-to-end scenario *plan to produce*.
+Learn more at [Plan to produce overview](plan-to-produce-overview.md).
 Links will be added when the articles become available.

 ## Administer to operate

-The following list shows the business processes (L3) that apply to this industry under the end-to-end scenario [Administer to operate end-to-end overview](administer-to-operate-overview.md).
+The following list shows the business processes (L3) that apply to this industry under the end-to-end scenario *administer to operate*.
+Learn more at [Administer to operate overview](administer-to-operate-overview.md).
 Links will be added when the articles become available.

 <!-- -  -->